kguion1/kguion1.github.io/docs/Intro_to_GitHub.markdown

 ground up.
 Thus, managing all versions of your code can quickly become unmanageable.
 This is where version control software is extremely useful; you can store versions of your code in a remote environment and readily access all versions.
-One useful analogy is that using version control software is akin to taking "snapshots" of your code.
+One useful analogy is that using version control software is akin to taking "snapshots" of your code or "tracking changes" and "Document History" with Google Docs.

 ## What is Git?